floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 * What will be the cost of generating  and maintaining it?
 * What could be the cost of not having it or not maintaining it?

+Regarding structure my best advice would be to define a good structure that matches your needs and enforce it and stick to it.
+This will require a lot discipline, because there are no tools that can enforce it.
+The quality of the search in different tools varies a lot and the AI based search assistants were not really helpful at the time of writing this.

 ## Improving documentation

-* Make it easy to report issues within the documentation.
+* Make it easy to report issues within the documentation - for everyone.
-* Make it easy to improve and contribute to the documentation.
+* Make it easy to improve and contribute to the documentation - for everyone.
-* Link your documentation in related documents and code.
+* Link your documentation in related documents and code where it is appropriate and helpful.
-* Ensure that each document has an owner who can be contacted and will take care of maintenance.
+* Ensure that each document has an owner who can be contacted and will take care of maintenance and who is responsible for the document.

 ## Recommended book